Buck Suhr knows Indiana football.

 Suhr spent 18 seasons on the IU football staff as either an assistant coach or administrator.
 He was the running backs coach for 12 years under Bill Mallory.
 Among the running backs he coached was IU All-American Anthony Thompson.

-That’s our second installment of The Buck Stops Here at AllHoosiers.com.
-Look for the next one on Friday, Sept.
-19 previewing the IU-Missouri game.
+That’s our first installment of The Buck Stops Here at AllHoosiers.com.
+We won’t have one next week because IU doesn’t play but look for Buck’s comments again on Friday, Sept.
+12 previewing the IU-Bowling Green game.

 Follow Terry Hutchens at Twitter.com/Foxsportshutch